spreinalesl/tbea/README.md

 output of phylogenetic bayesian programs (such as [Beast](https://www.beast2.org/) or [MrBayes](http://nbisweden.github.io/MrBayes/index.html)) or to prepare input files and decision making.
-It also supports sensitivity calculations using intersection (Ballen, in prep.) for comparing two given densities (e.g. prior vs. posterior).
+It also supports similarity calculations using intersection for comparing two given densities (e.g. prior vs. posterior).
 Functionality has been added for interacting with output from parsimony analyses in TNT, and concatenating morphological and molecular matrices for FBD analyses or standard topology estimation.

 ## Installation